Replication: Copy/Migration Jobs

 The term Migration, as used in the context of Bacula, means moving data from one Volume to another.
 In particular it refers to a Job (similar to a backup job) that reads data that was previously backed up to a Volume and writes it to another Volume.
 As part of this process, the File catalog records associated with the first backup job are purged.
 In other words, Migration moves Bacula Job data from one Volume to another by reading the Job data from the Volume it is stored on, writing it to a different Volume in a different Pool, and then purging the database records for the first Job.

 The Copy process is essentially identical to the Migration feature with the exception that the Job that is copied is left unchanged.
 This essentially creates two identical copies of the same backup.
 However, the copy is treated as a copy rather than a backup job, and hence is not directly available for restore.
-If bacula founds a copy when a job record is purged (deleted) from the catalog, it will promote the copy as real backup and will make it available for automatic restore.
+If bacula finds a copy when a job record is purged (deleted) from the catalog, it will promote the copy as real backup and will make it available for automatic restore.
 Note: in the text below, to simplify it, we usually speak of a migration job.
 This, in fact, means either a migration job or a copy job.

 The Copy and the Migration jobs run without using the File daemon by copying the data from the old backup Volume to a different Volume in a different Pool.
 It is not possible to run commands on the defined Client via a RunScript from within the Migration or Copy Job.